 The next line is the 9th clue (at least that’s what we think) and it is the most difficult clue.

 Imagine this, with just 8 words ‘If you are brave and in the wood’, Forrest takes you on crazy journey for more than 10 miles!!
 This solution required multiple BOTG trips.

 We are certain that this line in the poem pertains to sheet music from the original Peter Pan musical.
-The songs used were sung by 4 characters in the old play: the three ‘braves’ (often called Indians) and Tiger Lily.
-The three braves are named Pine, Oak and Shrub which are all wood.
+The songs used were sung by 4 characters in the old play: the three ‘braves’ (often called Indians) and Tiger Lily (she’s also called ‘brave’).
+The three male braves are named Pine, Oak and Shrub which are all wood!

 We figured out that the notes from the sheet music move you down the staff at 210° true.
 This angle is perpendicular to the staff lines which are aligned at 120°.
 This is not all though.
 When you play music you not only move down the staff, but you also move to the right.
 On the surface it might seem simple, but if you dig deep down, the method has a significant number of different options.
 Do you count only the singing notes or do you also count the ghost notes?
 How do you count double notes?
 How do you account for the tempo?
 On top of it, the distance involved is enormous.
 From the ‘X’ these songs take you to a spot over 10 miles away.